-Soft pastels are a great medium to work with, because they enable you to draw and paint at the same time.
-You hold the stick of pigment in your hand and apply it directly on to the surface.
-The results are immediate and tactile.
-There's no drying time to hold you back, or brushes to swap around.
+This post will teach you how to draw a landscape with pastels.
+When using soft pastels, you are able to draw and paint at the same time, with immediate and tactile results.
+You hold the stick in your hand and apply it directly to the surface – with no drying time to hold you back or brushes to swap around.

 01. Pick the right pastels

 For this painting, I want to capture the feeling of distance in the landscape by varying colour and tone.
 I need the rich and pure pigments of quality pastels, such as Unison, to go from saturated colours in the foreground to soft hues in the distance, with lights, mediums and darks of each colour.

 To focus on the tonal recession in the view, I do a sketch in charcoal and white pastel on neutral grey paper.
 I can see how the biggest contrast of light and dark is in the foreground, with soft grey mid-tones in the distance.
 This exercise helps me keep calm when I start to deal with colours.

 Thinking of tonal recession, I pick the pastels from the box and test each one by making marks on a sheet, hatching to combine them.
 By hatching the marks and letting the integrity of each colour show, I'm able to produce lively mixes.
 Experimenting with colour choices first means I can paint later with confidence.

 Using light blue, lilac/grey and cream, I sketch in the sky and far distant hills, using the pastels on their side, applying several layers and softening and smudging constantly with my fingers.
 These hills have to be subtle, soft and muted.
 By smudging the sky colours down into the hills I can make them appear even more distant.

 I introduce a soft grey/blue for the next hill, but still mixing and blending softly with the lilac and cream.
 I take each colour further down into the picture, so that they all intermingle and are related.
 I then hint at light greens and yellows for the far fields, dusting these into the blue hill to give it form.